Switching gas providers

 Your usage: You will be charged by your gas provider for every MJ (megajoule) you use so the less gas you use, the cheaper your bill will be.
 There are a number of ways you can reduce the amount of gas you use including purchasing energy efficient gas appliances.
 For ways to save on energy, read our articles on energy savings tips.

-Your gas plan: The gas plan you are on will determine the supply charges, the tariffs and what discounts or rewards are applied to your bill.
+Your gas plan: The gas plan you are on will determine the supply charges, the tariffs and the discounts or rewards that are applied to your bill.
 Many gas providers have discount plans for things like “paying on time” and “direct debit” so you can reduce the cost of your bill if you opt for these as part of your plan.

 If your bill seems a little high for the amount of gas you consume, check your bill to see what kind of read type your bill contains.
 If it is an estimated reading, this means your gas company has estimated how much gas you have used and they may be overestimating the amount.
 If your gas company doesn’t do actual reads you should be able to submit the actual meter read yourself.
+If you think you are being overcharged check our guide on how to complain to your energy provider.

-Usually, price is the biggest reason for changing gas suppliers but there are other factors to consider like customer service and bill clarity.
+Usually price is the biggest reason for changing gas suppliers but there are other factors to consider like customer service and bill clarity.
 You can see what customers in Australia think of their gas provider in a number of areas like customer service and trust by reading gas reviews on Mozo.

 Once you have compared plans on Mozo we’ll connect you to the retailer’s website where you can sign up directly.